The Shelbyville News

 Martha Jane Arnold, age nearly 5 years, daughter of Mr. and Mrs. Will Arnold, of Arlington, died Saturday morning at nine o'clock at the home of her grandmother, Mrs. Frank Holbrook, at Gwynneville, following a week's illness.
 The parents and one brother survive.

-Funeral services were held Monday afternoon at 2:20 o'clock at the Gwynneville home, in charge of Rev. E. L. Glover, pastor of the Wesleyan Methodist Church here.
+Funeral services were held Monday afternoon at 2:20 o'clock at the Gwynneville home, Indiana charge of Rev. E. L. Glover, pastor of the Wesleyan Methodist Church here.
 Mrs. Maude Porter gave two solos.
 Miss Ada Chappell read the obituary.
 Burial was in Asbury cemetery near Morristown.
 Those from here attending were James Arnold, Earl Nowotne and family, Mrs. J. L.Rohm and mother, Mrs. Johnston, and Mrs. Oscar Alexander and daughter.

 Thursday, August 24, 1922